Actyx/Actyx/web/developer.actyx.com/blog/2021-06-23-actyx-2-0-0-release.md

 ActyxOS version 1.0 – released in September 2020 – was the first generation of the Actyx Platform that we offered to the general public.
 It was built on top of 4.5 years of experience with software installations in factories across the globe.
-Since its release, we – together with our [partners](https://www.actyx.com/partners) – have had great success digitizing manufacturing processes in factories from a wide range of industries.
+Since its release, we – together with our [partners](https://www.actyx.com/partners) – have had great success digitizing manufacturing processes in factories across almost all industries.

 With the help of our partners, we could gather valuable insights into the usage of our product and gained a deeper understanding of the requirements and needs of our users.
 These learnings ultimately made us rethink every aspect of our product and helped us to formulate a clear goal for the next major release.